mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_subscription

-<p>Updates an existing subscription on a customer to match the specified parameters.
+Updates an existing subscription on a customer to match the specified parameters.
 When changing plans or quantities, we will optionally prorate the price we charge next month to make up for any price changes.
-To preview how the proration will be calculated, use the <a href="#upcoming_invoice">upcoming invoice</a> endpoint.</p>
+To preview how the proration will be calculated, use the upcoming invoice endpoint.

 <details><summary>Parameters</summary>